windkh/node-red-contrib-telegrambot/README.md

 Bot polling is not stopped when socks5 error (e.g. when network is down): see https://github.com/windkh/node-red-contrib-telegrambot/issues/97

+Version 7.1.5

+You can now send the same message to many different chats.

 # Note
 The nodes are tested with nodejs 8.11.1 and node-red 0.20.3.
 This version shold support node-red 1.x and above but I did not really test it.